rstraub/ngrx-demo/assignments.md

 1. In this file create a new enum which will describe our action types.
 1. Add the action type: `TODOS_LOADED` and `LOADING_TODOS` to the enum.
 1. Create new [action creators](https://github.com/ngrx/platform/blob/master/docs/store/actions.md#typed-actions) in the file, It should implement from the ngrx `Action` interface.
 Do this for both action types.
 1. Now switch to the app reducer and add a new case to the switch.
 Here we add the `TODOS_LOADED` and `LOADING_TODOS` cases.
+Also type our `action` parameter with the Actions union.
 1. We can now mutate the state.
 In the `TODOS_LOADED` case create a new state object in which the loading property is set to false.
 Use either the spread operator or Object.assign to do so easily. **Never, ever mutate the state directly.**
 1. Write another case where we handle the `LOADING_TODOS` action.
 Of course here the loading property should be set to true.
 1. In the home component dispatch the loading todos action before making the getTodos request to the service.